botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

 ## Command Blocks

 Command blocks execute a Carl-bot command.
 The formatting and syntax do not change compared to how Carl-bot commands are normally used, except you do not include a prefix.
 Tags are limited to using one command block per tag unless the server is marked as premium, then they can use 3 command blocks per tag.
 Command blocks cannot use reaction role commands, nor can they call other tags or use tag commands.
 If the tag's user does not have the permissions required to use the command, Carl-bot will not use it and will output an error message as if they had tried to use the command.
 As stated in the Action Blocks section, `{override}` can be a useful tool in allowing users that would not otherwise have permission to use a specific command.
+Command blocks can only be used in Tags.

 !!! example "Command Block Aliases"
     * `{cmd:echo {args}}`